Poseidon-Killer/SurfWatch/README.md

 # SurfWatch
-Main goal is to predict shark attacks/spottings based on news &amp; weather observations
+Main goal is to predict shark attacks/spottings based on news &amp; weather observations in WA